 According to the above observation, we design some code blocks that can include an arbitrary number of calls from any caller to any callee.
 The java source code shown below is an example of adding two \texttt{android to android} calls.
 Arbitrary number of calls can be added by simply invoking \texttt{callee()} multiple times in the \texttt{caller()}.

-Our approach proceeds by injecting the required self-defined classes into the source of the target APK, and invoking the corresponding \texttt{caller} methods in the \texttt{onCreate()} method of its entry point activity class (by locating \texttt{"android.intent.action.MAIN"} in the manifest).
+Our approach proceeds by injecting the required self-defined classes into the source of the target APK, and invoking the corresponding \texttt{caller} methods in the \texttt{onCreate()} method of its entry point activity class.
+The entry point activity can be located by searching \texttt{"android.intent.action.MAIN"} in the manifest.
 Since source code cannot be perfectly reverse-engineered to Java, we perform the code insertion on the smali code.
 As mentioned in Section \ref{apk}, the modified smali codes can be rebuilt to make an APK again.
-The following listing presents the smali code of the added Java source code (with constructor methods omitted).
+The following listing presents the smali code of the above Java source code (with constructor methods omitted).

 The described modification process can add an arbitrary number of calls from any callers to any callees, by simply runing an automated script.
 It also ensures that the process will not affect the functionality of the original application.
-However, it modifies the CFG that MaMaDroid extracted from the APK, and additionally modifies its feature values.
+However, it modifies the CFG that MaMaDroid extracted from the APK, and consequently modifies its feature values.

-Simple manipulation takes advantage of the design flaw in the feature abstraction process in MaMaDroid, thus can possibly be defended by implementing white-list filter (which is not implemented in MaMaDroid), the details of this defence method and how to counter this defence is discussed in Section \ref{discussion}.
+Simple manipulation takes advantage of the design flaw in the feature abstraction process in MaMaDroid, thus can possibly be defended by implementing white-list filter, which filters out the API calls that are not in a standard Android SDK when processing API abstraction (which is not implemented in MaMaDroid).